 Meanwhile, Richard wants to make sure that Edward’s sons will not be a threat to his reign, so he asks Lord Buckingham to kill them.
 When Buckingham refuses, he falls out of favor with Richard, and Richard hires an assassin named Tyrell instead.
 The two boys are murdered in the Tower of London.
 Richard also plans to kill Queen Anne and marry Edward’s daughter Elizabeth, his niece, to solidify the lineage and his position as king.
 Queen Elizabeth arranges to have her daughter marry the Earl of Richmond instead, who raises up forces to attack Richard.
 The night before the final battle, the ghosts of all of the people Richard has murdered visit him and tell him he will not win the next day.
 These prophecies come true when most of Richard’s forces desert him, and Richmond eventually finds Richard wandering on the battlefield and kills him.
 Richmond is crowned King Henry VII and marries Elizabeth, uniting the houses of Lancaster and York and beginning the Tudor dynasty.

-Check out the full teacher guide for Richard III!
+Check out our lesson plans for Richard III!

 Date Published: 1593

 Major Themes: Ambition and power; manipulation; evil; fate vs. free will

 Famous Quote: “Now is the winter of our discontent.”

 - Richard III

 - The Tempest